SWFSC/viame-web-noaa-gcp/docs/deployment-split.md

 To create two VMs for a split services instance of VIAME-Web, create two VMs: a web and a worker.
 The infrastructure of the web and worker VMs should be identical, except that the web node will have no GPU, should have a slightly larger disk capacity, and needs SSH AllowTcpForwarding to be enabled.

 [Click here](https://drive.google.com/u/0/uc?id=1aD1sjUx3M4AMGAi-o57V--xu1HfKxEy5&export=download) to download the Terraform code template for the VMs for a split services deployment.
-Paste this code into your Terraform config file (e.g., main.tf) and update project-specific values as needed.
+Copy this code into your Terraform config file (e.g., main.tf) and update project-specific values as needed.
 In the Cloud Shell Terminal, run `terraform init`, and then `terraform apply` to create the resources.

 ## Provision GCP VMs